Jill Sinclair: Accident, coma and death

 On 25 June 2006, Aaron was practising with his air rifle, not realising his mother was close by.
 A 4.5 mm (.17 calibre) air gun pellet accidentally hit Sinclair in the neck, severing an artery and causing irreversible brain damage from hypoxia, leaving only her lower brain functions and no chance for recovery.
-She was taken to the Royal Berkshire Hospital intensive care unit where her condition was described as "critical but stable".
+She was taken to the Royal Berkshire Hospital intensive care unit, where her condition was described as "critical but stable".
 Communication from ZTT Records confirmed on 1 September 2006 that Jill was in a natural coma and had been moved to a rehabilitation centre.
-In September 2009, Horn told The Times that he preferred not to answer questions about his wife, but confirmed that she was still in a coma.
-In June 2012, Horn told The Sunday Times that his wife was not in a coma, but, "She cannot speak, move, or smile.
+In September 2009, Horn told The Times he preferred not to answer questions about his wife but confirmed she was still in a coma.
+In June 2012, Horn told The Sunday Times his wife was not in a coma but "She cannot speak, move or smile.
 The only expression she can show is of discomfort."
 Sinclair died of cancer on 22 March 2014, aged 61.